ArduPilot/ardupilot_wiki/common/source/docs/common-non-gps-to-gps.rst

 Setup
 -----

 To enable transitions the EKF3 must be used.
-Information on enabling EKF3 can be found on the :ref:`Extended Kalman Filter page <common-apm-navigation-extended-kalman-filter-overview>` but in short it requires setting the following parameters:
+Instructions for enabling EKF3 can be found on the :ref:`Extended Kalman Filter page <common-apm-navigation-extended-kalman-filter-overview>` but in short it requires setting the following parameters:

 - :ref:`EK3_ENABLE <EK3_ENABLE>` = 1
 - :ref:`EK2_ENABLE <EK2_ENABLE>` = 0